oneapi-src/oneDAL/docs/source/onedal/algorithms/nearest-neighbors/knn.rst

 K-d tree inference method traverses the :math:`k`-:math:`d` tree to find feature vectors associated with a leaf node that are closest to :math:`x_j'`, :math:`1
 \leq j \leq m`.
-The set :math:`\tilde{n}(x_j')` of the currently known nearest :math:`k`-th neighbors is progressively updated during the tree traversal.
+The set :math:`\tilde{n}(x_j')` of the currently known nearest :math:`k` neighbors is progressively updated during the tree traversal.
 The search algorithm limits exploration of the nodes for which the distance between the :math:`x_j'` and respective part of the feature space is not less than the distance between :math:`x_j'` and the most distant feature vector from